VinuVenkatesh/Text-Analyzer---Java-Hackathon/PROBLEM.md

-# Problem Statement – Text Analyzer Revisited
+# Problem Statement – Text Analyzer - Java Hackathon

 Making lists is a routine activity in our daily lives.
 During the week we may make a list of things to be purchased over the weekend.
 Or it may be a list of people we wish to invite for dinner.
 In its simplest form a list consists of a series of items ordered sequentially.
 A simple list of names could look like: